-Baker University is accredited by the Higher Learning Commission (312-263-0456, www.hlcommission.org) for degree programs in arts, sciences, and professional curricula at the Associate, Bachelor, Master, and Doctorate levels.
+Baker University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (312-263-0456, www.hlcommission.org) for degree programs in arts, sciences, and professional curricula at the Associate, Bachelor, Master, and Doctorate levels.
 Its accreditation has been continuous since first granted in 1913, with the most recent reaffirmation of accreditation status in 2016.
 Baker University is also a member of and approved by the University Senate of the United Methodist Church.